camflan/boxstrap/README.markdown

 CONFIGURATION
 =============

 At the folder level, you can define a local configuration.
+There is also a convenience method in the script that will generate this for you: `boxstrap -g DIR`.

-Below are the options available:
+Here are the options available in the directory-local configs:

 link_dir **(BOOL)**
 -------------------